 In-Depth Interviews Explained

-The key advantage of an online in-depth is that only the people involved are the interviewer and the interviewee.
+The key advantage of an online in-depth is that only the people involved are the interviewer and the interviewee are involved.
 They are particularly popular for B2B research.
 In this environment, the interviewee is a lot less likely to feel any pressure to conform to group opinion, all the answers they give are not influenced by opinions and kept confidential.

 Online In-Depth Interviews